Milkdown/milkdown/gh-pages/pages/theme/theme-tokyo/index.md

 We use material icon and roboto font for this theme, don't forget to import them!

-For example, you can get them from cdn:
+For example, you can get them from CDN:

 ```html
 <!--Roboto-->